 Liz's son, Conrad, experienced a non-fatal drowning at the age of 17 months.
-Thirteen years later he is experiencing life to the best of his ability.
 Liz's insights and wisdom may be the most important component of this Guide.

 "We can be a source of hope and inspiration to others when we are not victims.
 Our example can quietly encourage others.
 Allow this to become part of a normal life instead of taking over your life, or you can't attract the positive.
 You have to be the kind of person that can be helped.
 Friends and family support, you need them or you [can] get tired, overwhelmed and angry" advises Liz.